ayednaber/gh-actions-practice/README.md

 It is taking much less time now to download the dependencies in other jobs, since it is using the cached dependencies from the first-ran job.

 Since we are using the package lock json file as part of the cache key, if we use `npm update` to update our dependencies, it will no longer use those cached dependencies since they are now outdated.

+## Environment Variables

+We want to provide environment variables inside our workflow itself, so as to simulate different variables based on the environment (testing or production).

+The way we do that is by adding an `env` keyword in the workflow file, where we can add it on a whole workflow level (shared between all jobs), or we can add it on a job level as well.

+Ideally, we do not want to hard-code our values inside the workflow files, and there is a better way (much like Hashicorp Vault).